Banking services for 7-14 year olds

 How to activate banking services for 7-14 year olds

-1. Before booking a meeting, make sure that the child or young person has a valid personal ID document (passport or ID card).
+1. Make sure that the child or young person has a valid personal ID document (passport or ID card) and personal phone number.

-4. The child or young person must be accompanied by at least one parent during the meeting.
-If the other parent cannot attend, ask them to grant you power of attorney in advance.
+2. The child or young person must be accompanied by at least one parent during the meeting.
+An authorisation is required of the other parent, which can be granted while you file and application for the activation of services.

-5. Please take a personal ID document with you.
-The child or youngster must take an ID card or passport.
-A driving licence can serve as a personal ID for the parents.
+3. Please take a personal ID document with you.
+The child or your person must take an ID card or passport.
+A driving licence can serve as a personal ID document for the parents.
 Read more about accepted personal ID documents

 • Please note that the child or young person’s user ID will enable them to view all accounts to which they have access rights.